Analyzing Palantir Technologies's Unusual Options Activity | Benzinga

 Analyzing Palantir Technologies's Unusual Options Activity

-Palantir Technologies (NYSE:PLTR) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $22.27 following the option alert.
+On Friday, shares of Palantir Technologies (NYSE:PLTR) saw unusual options activity.
+After the option alert, the stock price moved down to $24.43.

 - Sentiment: BULLISH